LinkedInAttic/archetype/_posts/tutorials/2012-10-15-extending-core-components.md

 ---
 {% include config %}

 In our last tutorial, we covered how to [create new, reusable components](/tutorials/creating-custom-components/).
-In this guide, we'll cover extending existing components to introduce new functionality or behave the way you want them to.
+In this guide, we'll cover extending existing components to introduce new functionality or tweak them to behave the way you want them to.

 Last time we left off with this example: